Buying

 2) Research, Research, & Research

-When it comes to pools, knowledge is key.
+Do pools add value to a home?
+Like beauty, value is in the eye of the beholder.
+When it comes to buying West Toronto real estate, knowledge is key.
 Find out what the municipal bylaws are around private pools — there may be restrictions that need to be taken into consideration.
 Talk to a reliable pool company about maintenance and annual repairs costs, and think about who will clean it and treat the water.
 It’s also smart to look at recent, in-the-neighbourhood sales of properties with and without pools to see if their investments of time and money paid off when it came time to resell.

 3) High Costs